Enzo-Unified/businesscentral/README.md

 </details>

-# Reading from BusinessCentral
+# Reading from Business Central
-All BusinessCentral API endpoints that allow you to read data are exposed through EXEC and SELECT commands.
+All Business Central API endpoints that allow you to read data are exposed through EXEC and SELECT commands.

 To list all the available commands available, you can run the following SQL command on Enzo: